Hydor/ProfilePage/README.md

 # ProfilePage
-A static HTML page that include my Resume and CV
+A static HTML page that shows the lastest Resume and CV